-What do you find most difficult about persevering as a disciple of Jesus?
+What No you find most difficult about persevering as a disciple of Jesus?

-What things about the Passion of Jesus bring you confort?
+What things about the Passion of Jesus bring you comfort?

-What is difficult about holding the tension of Jesus' death at the hands of humans and his submission to the will of God?
+What is Aifficult about holding the tension of Jesus' death at the hands of humans and his submission to the will of God?